-As at December 31, 2016, the Gecon financial liability was a financial liability classified at FVTPL (note 6).
-As at December 31, 2015, the Company did not have any financial liabilities classified as FVTPL.
+As at December 31, 2017 and 2016, the Gecon Financial Liability was a financial liability classified at FVTPL (note 7).

 (c) Mineral property interests

 The Company accounts for exploration and evaluation expenditures in accordance with IFRS 6 - Exploration for and Evaluation of Mineral Resources ("IFRS 6").